Page last updated 2022-11-06 — History

 Seeing and reading about other people's setups is a guilty pleasure of mine.
-It's the sort of meta-work that can feel like a productive investment to find juuust the right font when in reality the font doesn't matter at all — it's the words, dummy.
+It's the sort of meta-work that can feel like a productive investment to find juuust the right font and then I'll do the work.

-Yet — it's interesting to see how others conduct their work and the tools they use.
-We spend so much time in front of our screens (so much more so this last year) so might as well make ourselves comfortable.
+We spend so much time in front of our screens, we might as well make ourselves comfortable.
 And so, here are some of the things I use.

 - I work from an office in our house in Aalborg, Denmark.
-I grew up here, was away for 10 years and came back and bought a house after having kid no. 2.
-It's the perfect size town for growing up in.
+I grew up here, was away for 10 years.
+Came back and bought a house after having kid number 2 (of 3!)
+It's the perfect size town to grow up in.

-My main machine is a 2019 Macbook Pro 16".
-If I'm at my desk, and I most likely am, it is in clamshell mode, stuck in a vertical stand, connected to a CalDigit TS3+ Thunderbolt hub and a DisplayPort 1.4 switch.
-That means I just need to plug in two cables and everything is connected.
-I could save a cable by using the DisplayPort on the CalDigit, but then I'd have to live with macOS only using 60 of the 144Hz available.
+My main machine is a 2021 Macbook Pro 14" M1 MAX.
+If I'm at my desk, and I most likely am, it is in clamshell mode, stuck in a vertical stand, connected to a Thunderbolt dock that's connected to a DisplayPort switch.
+I just need to put in one cable and everything is connected and running at a glorious 144hz refresh rate.
 By the press of a button, the signal switches between my Mac and PC.

-My monitor is an LG 27" UltraGear 27GN950-B. I wanted a monitor (and only 1) that had both a high refresh rate for FPS gaming and a high resolution for general use.
-I'm very satisfied with this one even though it's not "Retina"-level pixel density (meaning if you squint and make an effort you can tell individual pixels apart).
+My monitor is an LG 27" UltraGear 27GN950-B. I wanted a monitor (and only 1) that had both a high refresh rate and a high resolution for general use.
+I'm very satisfied with this one even though it's not "Retina"-level pixel density at 4K/27" (meaning if you squint and make an effort you can tell individual pixels apart).
 It's good enough.
 The IPS panel has beautiful colors and it's amazing to game on 27 inches at 100+ fps.

-Being a true "gaming" monitor it has the looks of something out of a spaceship.
-An absolutely horrendous looking stand and a RGB unicorn vomit carroussel on the back.
+Being a true "gaming" monitor, it looks like something out of a spaceship.
+An absolutely horrendous looking stand and an RGB (unicorn vomit) carroussel on the back.
 So, to hide that a bit and because it looks nice, I've mounted it to my desk on a Amazon Basics monitor arm.

 My desk is a White IKEA Bekant.
-It's a motorised standing desk and I do actually use it standing multiple times a week.
+It's a motorised standing desk and I do actually use it standing sometimes.
 It has a pretty neat basket of sorts for cable management underneath.
-I'm a bit tired of the white color though so I'm looking for something else.
+I'm a bit tired of the white color and rounded corners though so I'm casually looking for something else.

 I've stuck an Aputure MC RGB to the back of my monitor.
 I've tried a few things for behind-the-monitor light and this one's the best solution so far.
 It can be really bright white by day and a toned down orange for late night gaming.
-And screaming pink for those other special occasions.
 I would've prefered something with HomeKit support.

-The table only holds my two computers, the A/V gear and the peripherals.
+The tabletop only holds my two computers, the A/V gear, the peripherals and a tray for coffee or drinks.
 The switches, hubs and power bricks are all stuck underneath with two-sided tape.
 This removes the clutter but also makes it much easier to raise and lower the table as there's only 2 cables hanging from it, power and ethernet.

-When I'm at my desk I'm usually wearing my Sony WH1000XM4/Bs.
-When I'm gaming, making music (I miss making music) or editing video, I plug them into an EVO 4 audio interface.
+When I'm gaming, I use a pair of KZ ZS10 Pro in-ear monitors.
+They’re plugged into an EVO 4 audio interface.
 This is mostly to combat latency but it's also very handy to be able to have your own voice mixed into the audio when talking and having an actual dial to turn things up or down.

-I've recently bought a used Sony a6000 for use as a general camera that doubles as a webcam.
-I've used the built-in webcams and even a dedicated USB one and they've all been shit.
-A full-body camera like this is an enormous upgrade in quality.
+I'm using a mirrorless Sony a6000 as a webcam.
+I've used built-in webcams and tried some dedicated USB ones and they've all been shit.
+An actual camera like this is an enormous upgrade in quality.
 It's connected via HDMI and an Elgato Cam Link 4K.
-It's sitting on a cheap tripod behind my monitor but I'm investigating ways to mount it to my monitor arm.
+It's mounted to my monitor mount with a clamp and an arm.

 - Motherboard: Gigabyte B450 AORUS PRO WiFi